The Employment Law Review: Puerto Rico

 Additionally, Act No. 207 of 27 September 2006 and its regulation prohibit employers from using an employee's social security number for identification purposes and requires safeguards to protect it from undue disclosure.
 An employer may only transfer social security numbers electronically when there are sufficient safeguards to protect their confidentiality.

-Furthermore, Act No. 59 requires employers who carry out drug tests on job applicants and employees in the private sector to treat the test results and related data as confidential.
+Furthermore, Act 59 requires employers who carry out drug tests on job applicants and employees in the private sector to treat the test results and related data as confidential.
 Also, to the extent that Form I-9 for employment eligibility contains personal information about employees, the US Citizenship and Immigration Service recommends that employers provide adequate safeguards to protect it.

 Finally, the privacy and security provisions of the Health Insurance Portability and Accountability Act of 1996 apply to employers who are covered entities in Puerto Rico.

 Employers can perform background checks on job applicants and current employees, subject to legal parameters established in Act No. 150 of 8 October 2019.
 To the extent allowed by this Act, employers must also comply with the US federal Fair Credit Reporting Act of 1970 by notifying the applicant or employee of the possibility of using their background report for employment decisions, getting their written permission and certifying compliance to the reporting agency.
 If an employer takes an adverse employment action based on the individual's credit report or credit history, it shall provide a copy of the report to the job applicant or employee and a notice of rights with the contact information of the consumer reporting agency.
 Its Puerto Rico counterpart, the Credit Reporting Agencies Act, provides similar protections.